SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 There are some functions and events which are quite relevant for the CSK approach and you should know about to understand the background of the code.

 Some were already explained within the other chapters.
-Following you will find some further explainations.
+Below you will find some further explanations.

 Mostly all these functions and events will exist for each module per default.